No Way Out (2008)

 The 2008 No Way Out was the 10th No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The event took place on February 17, 2008, at the Thomas & Mack Center in the Las Vegas suburb of Paradise, Nevada.

 The main match on the Raw brand was an Elimination Chamber match to determine the number one contender for the WWE Championship at WrestleMania XXIV.
 Triple H won the match after last eliminating Jeff Hardy.
 The predominant match on the SmackDown brand was Edge versus Rey Mysterio for the World Heavyweight Championship, in which Edge won after spearing Mysterio in mid-air.
 The primary match on the ECW brand was Chavo Guerrero Jr. versus CM Punk for the ECW Championship.
 Guerrero won the match and retained the title after pinning Punk following a frog splash.
 The predominant match on the Raw brand was Randy Orton versus John Cena for the WWE Championship, which Cena won after Orton disqualified himself.
 The featured match on the undercard was an Elimination Chamber match to determine the number one contender to the World Heavyweight Championship at WrestleMania XXIV, which was won by The Undertaker.
+No Way Out marked the WWE return of The Big Show who left the company in February 2007 and an appearance by professional boxer Floyd Mayweather, Jr.

 Presented by THQ's Frontlines: Fuel of War, the event had 329,000 buys, up on the No Way Out 2007 figure of 218,000 buys.

 Production

 Background

 No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
 Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2008 event was the 10th event in the No Way Out chronology and was held on February 17 at the Thomas & Mack Center in the Las Vegas suburb of Paradise, Nevada.
+The 2008 event was the 10th No Way Out and was held on February 17 at the Thomas & Mack Center in the Las Vegas suburb of Paradise, Nevada.
+Tickets went on sale on December 15.
 While the previous four years' events featured wrestlers exclusively from the SmackDown brand, the 2008 event featured wrestlers from the Raw, SmackDown, and ECW brands, as following WrestleMania 23 in April 2007, brand-exclusive pay-per-views were discontinued.